kaunas163/Symfony3---Working-Hours-project/README.md

  * Restrict pages access so user can access only his data.
  * Use more bootstrap classes.
  * Move stuff from app/ to WorkingHoursBundle so my code could be implemented in other projects easier.
+ * Do funcionality on categories, projects and works archivings, so user can hide what he doesn't need anymore.